Thermal waters used in the Termy Mszczonów complex are rich in ...czytaj więcej

 In the old days, in addition to merchants, numerous circus performers, acrobats and jugglers came to the Gdańsk Dominican Fair.

 The Dominican Gdańsk market is a time when trade, joy and fun last for 23 days in the city, and the royal route is filled with musicians, buyers and tourists visiting this place.

-At the end of the St. Dominika The master of ceremonies tells the audience about the events of the Dominican fair.
-Awards are presented to St. Dominika and for the last time a year you can hear the bugle call of the Dominican Fair.
-When the key to the city gates returns to the hands of the Mayor of Gdańsk, the traditional formula closing the Dominican market is said.
+At the end of the St. Dominika, the Master of Ceremonies, tells the audience about the events of the Dominican fair.
+The prizes of the St. Dominik and for the last time in the year you can hear the bugle call of the Dominican Fair.
+When the key to the city gates returns to the hands of the Mayor of Gdańsk, the traditional formula closing the Dominican Fair is pronounced.

 From 1996, the main organizer of the St. Dominika is the Gdańsk International Fair.

 For over 750 years, the Dominican Market in Gdańsk has been one of the most important trade and cultural events in Poland and Europe.

 In 2020, the Dominican Fair will be held on July 25 - August 16.